 The mission of the Institute of Museum and Library Services (IMLS) is to inspire libraries and museums to advance innovation, lifelong learning, and cultural and civic engagement.
 We provide leadership through research, policy development, and grant making.

-In FY2018-2022, each award will support one of the following three goals and an associated objective from the IMLS strategic plan, Transforming Communities:
+In FY2018-2022, each award funded under this program will support one of the following three goals and an associated objective from the IMLS strategic plan, Transforming Communities: